Yakovlev Yak-9: 1945 – 1949

 At the beginning of the Cold War, Yak-9 fighters began buzzing American, British, and French flights in the air corridors to West Berlin.
 During the Berlin Blockade, Yak-9 fighters interfered with the U.S. Air Force-Royal Air Force airlift.

 During 1949, the Soviet Union provided surplus Yak-9P (VK-107) aircraft to some satellite states in the Soviet bloc to help them rebuild their air forces following the West Berlin blockade.
 A section of the aircraft's operating manual was accidentally omitted from the translation from Russian into some languages: before starting the Yak-9, it was necessary to hand-crank a small cockpit-mounted oil pump 25 times to provide initial lubrication to the Klimov V12 engine, unlike World War II German and Western fighters equipped with forced closed-cycle lubrication systems.
 Skipping this unusual but vital step resulted in frequent engine seizures during the takeoff roll and initial climb, causing several fatalities during 1950.

+Korean War

 In 1949, the Soviet Union provided the Korean People's Army Air Force with 42 Yak-9P, 12 older Yak-9, and 9 Yak-9V trainers.
 Due to attritions caused by the inexperienced North Korean pilots, the Soviets would send around two dozen additional Yak-9s, six of them the two-seater trainers, in the early 1950.
-At the start of the Korean War, the North Korean Air Force has 79 Yak-9s.
+At the start of the Korean War, the North Korean Air Force had 79 Yak-9s.